intersystems/iknow/language_development/README.md

 The two-character ISO language codes for the available language models are cs, de, en, es, fr, ja, nl, pt, ru, sv and uk.

+NOTE: to view the visualized output of genXML.py script, use your browser (such as Microsoft Edge and Google Chrome) with "--allow-file-access-from-files" option.

 ## find_examples_for_rule.py

 | Summary | |